breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** Yes

-**What is is about?** As the title suggests, this podcast is mostly about things happening in Laravel-land.
+**What is it about?** As the title suggests, this podcast is mostly about things happening in Laravel-land.
 Each week or so, Jake and Michael discuss new features that are added to the framework, as well as new packages and various other related topics.
 If you want to become a better Laravel developer I highly recommend it.

 I started listening to this podcast recently and, once again, I fired up my time machine and went back all the way to the first episode.
 I didn't adopt Laravel very early on so I missed a lot of the goodness that happened in older versions.
 Because Laravel is my universe for the foreseeable future, I want to absorb as much of it as I can, so it makes sense to me to witness "history in the making", if you'll forgive the pun.